keijiro/unity-audiobridge/README.md

 Usage
 -----

-1. Before launching Unity, select an audio interface for capturing signal in the system sound preference.
+1. Before launching Unity, select an audio interface for capturing the audio signals in the system sound preferences.
 2. Import **UnityAudioBridgePlugin.bundle** into '**Plugins**' folder in your project.
 3. Import **AudioBridge.cs**.
-4. Add **AudioBridge** script to a game object.
+4. Add the **AudioBridge** script component to a game object.

 You have to restart Unity to switch to another audio interface.